sameer-coder/sameer-coder/README.md

 ### Hi there 👋, I am Sameer Srivastava!

 I am a Senior Full Stack Developer working on web applications used by millions of people daily.
-I specialise in backend JavaScript technologies such as NodeJS and Express.
-Besides that, I am an enthusiast of AWS.
+I specialise in backend JavaScript technologies such as NodeJS and Express/Fastify.

 * Frontend: HTML, CSS, React, Angular
 * Backend: NodeJS, Docker